Picher, Oklahoma

 Picher is a ghost town and former city in Ottawa County, northeastern Oklahoma, United States.
 It was a major national center of lead and zinc mining for more than 100 years in the heart of the Tri-State Mining District.

-The decades of unrestricted subsurface excavation dangerously undermined most of Picher's town buildings and left giant piles of toxic metal-contaminated mine tailings (known as chat) heaped throughout the area.
-The discovery of the cave-in risks, groundwater contamination, and health effects associated with the chat piles (children playing on the piles and putting it in their sandboxes, as they did not know the toxic danger) and subsurface shafts resulted in the site being included in 1980 in the Tar Creek Superfund Site by the US Environmental Protection Agency.
+Decades of unrestricted subsurface excavation dangerously undermined most of Picher's town buildings and left giant piles of toxic metal-contaminated mine tailings (known as chat) heaped throughout the area.
+The discovery of cave-in risks, groundwater contamination and health effects associated with the chat piles and subsurface shafts resulted in the site being included in 1983 in the Tar Creek Superfund site by the US Environmental Protection Agency.

-The state collaborated on mitigation and remediation measures, but a 1994 screening result found that 34% of the children in Picher suffered from lead poisoning due to these environmental effects.
-This can result in lifelong neurological problems.
-Eventually the EPA and the state of Oklahoma agreed to a mandatory evacuation and buyout of the entire township.
-The similarly contaminated satellite towns of Treece, Kansas, and Cardin, Oklahoma, were included in the Tar Creek Superfund site.
+The state collaborated on mitigation and remediation measures, but a 1994 study found that 34% of the children in Picher suffered from lead poisoning due to these environmental effects, which could result in lifelong neurological problems.
+Eventually, the EPA and the state of Oklahoma agreed to a mandatory evacuation and buyout of the entire township.

 A 2006 Army Corps of Engineers study showed 86% of Picher's buildings (including the town school) were badly undermined and subject to collapse at any time.
 The destruction in May 2008 of 150 homes by an EF4 tornado accelerated the exodus of the remaining population.

 On September 1, 2009, the state of Oklahoma officially dis-incorporated the city of Picher, which ceased official operations on that day.
 The population plummeted from 1,640 at the 2000 census to 20 at the 2010 census.
 The federal government proceeded to conduct buyouts of remaining properties.
 As of January 2011, six homes and one business remained, their owners having refused to leave at any price.
 Except for some historic structures, the rest of the town's buildings were scheduled to be demolished by the end of the year.
 One of the last vacant buildings, which had housed the former Picher mining museum, was destroyed by arson in April 2015.
-However, its historical archives and artifacts had already been shipped to the Dobson Museum in Miami, Oklahoma by that point.
+Its historical archives and artifacts had already been shipped to the Dobson Museum in Miami, Oklahoma by that point.

-Picher is among a small number of locations in the world (such as Gilman, Colorado; Centralia, Pennsylvania; and Wittenoom, Western Australia) to be evacuated and declared uninhabitable due to environmental and health damage caused by area mines.
+Picher is among a small number of locations in the world (such as Gilman, Colorado; Centralia, Pennsylvania; and Wittenoom, Western Australia) to be evacuated and declared uninhabitable due to environmental and health damage caused by mining.

-The closest towns to Picher, other than nearby Cardin, Treece, and Douthat, are Commerce, Quapaw (the headquarters of the federally recognized Native American nation by that name), and Miami, Oklahoma.
+The closest towns to Picher, other than nearby fellow ghost towns Cardin, Treece and Douthat, are Commerce, Quapaw (the headquarters of the federally recognized Native American nation by that name), and Miami, Oklahoma.